trustlines-protocol/tl-docs/docs/guides/converting_tln_to_tlc.md

 <center><a class="vdw_a" href="../../assets/images/tln_to_tlc/tln_to_tlc03.png"><img class="vdw_img" src="../../assets/images/tln_to_tlc/tln_to_tlc03.png"></a></center>

+#### Where will I receive the TLC?

-The bridge contract will burn the TLN sent to it and signal the Trustlines Blockchain validators to reimburse the amount of TLC to your account.
-The address on TLBC that will receive the TLC is the same address you used on Ethereum to send the tokens.
+The bridge contract will burn the TLN sent to it and signal the Trustlines Blockchain validators to reimburse the amount of TLC to your account. **The address on TLBC that will receive the TLC is the same address you used on Ethereum to send the tokens**.

 ### Getting the TLC on the Trustlines Blockchain